libavg/libavg/sphinxdoc/player.rst

         .. py:attribute:: autorender

             Turns autorendering on or off.
-Default is :keyword:`True`.
+Default is :py:const:`True`.

         .. py:attribute:: handleevents

-            :keyword:`True` if events that arrive at an image node that is displaying this canvas are routed to the offscreen canvas.
+            :py:const:`True` if events that arrive at an image node that is displaying this canvas are routed to the offscreen canvas.
 Read-only.

         .. py:attribute:: mipmap

-            :keyword:`True` if mipmaps are generated and used for the canvas.
+            :py:const:`True` if mipmaps are generated and used for the canvas.
 This is used instead of RasterNode.mipmap for images that render the canvas.
             Read-only.

         .. py:attribute:: multisamplesamples